Recycling and civic amenity sites are now open.

 - Glass bottles and jars, wherever possible, should be cleaned and recycled at one of the Island's civic amenity sites

 - Reduce perishable food waste by only buying what you need

 - If possible, compost garden waste.
 Otherwise, take it to a civic amenity site.
 Please try to avoid disposing of this in your general waste bin

 - Non-conforming waste such as batteries, builders’ rubble, fluorescent tubes and lamps, and electrical items should not be placed in wheelie bins at any time.
-Please take these to civic amenity sites when they are reopened
+Please take these to civic amenity sites

 When bins are put out for collection, please disinfect the handles.
 After taking your bin back in, disinfect the handle again and wash your hands thoroughly.